ksaketou/maven-project/SourceCodeAnalyzer/README.md

 * `GenerateMetrics` class which is the context class for the supported functionality.
 It contains the `generateFile` method in order to activate the supported functionality.
 This method uses the `calculate` method.

-* `ExecuteMetrics` class which uses the `generateFile` method with the corresponding inputs each time in order to export the output data.
+* `ExecuteMetrics` class which contains the `getMetrics` method.
+This method uses the `generateFile` method with the corresponding inputs each time in order to export the output data.
+Moreover, the `calculate` method of the classes `Nom`, `Noc` or `Loc` is also called for the calculation of each metric.

 ### Class Diagram